WESTLAKE TOWN & COUNTRY CENTER

 Major WESTLAKE CENTER competitors were STONESTOWN CENTER (1952) {2 miles north, in San Francisco} and SERRAMONTE CENTER (1969) {2 miles south, also in Daly City}.

-Henry Doelger, Incorporated sold the sixty-four-store shopping complex in April 1965, with James H. Tower, of Burlingame, California, becoming its new proprietor.
+Henry Doelger, Incorporated sold the shopping complex in April 1965, with James H. Tower, of Burlingame, California, becoming its new proprietor.
 In turn, Mr. Tower sold WESTLAKE CENTER to a San Francisco-based entity, known as the Westlake Development Company, in January 1973.

 Meanwhile, mall stores had come and gone.
 The Food Center morphed into the Westlake Market, which was rebranded as a Safeway in 1967.
-The W.T.
-Grant (Grants) store closed -along with the chain- in March 1976.
+The Grants store closed -along with the chain- in March 1976.
 The WESTGATE store was rebuilt into an enclosed Mini-Mall.
 This facility was officially dedicated on October 6, 1976.
-By the early 1980s, WESTLAKE CENTER, had declined from a regional-class shopping hub into a discount venue.
-J.C.
-Penney pulled up stakes in the

-In October 2002, Hyde Park, New York-based Kimco Realty entered into a joint venture with the mall's owner, the Westlake Development Company.
+Company.
 A major overhaul was announced in October 2003.
 The renovation was done in two phases.
-In the first, parts of the original structure were razed and a "main street" boulevard cut through the former pedestrian mall.
+In the first, parts of the

 The vacant Penney's was replaced with a 2-level (110,100 square foot) Home Depot Design Center.
 This store held its grand opening in the spring of 2006.
 A new (relocated) Trader Joe's supermarket was also built, Structures housing existing tenants, such as Safeway and Walgreen Drug, were given face lifts.